sterlingfearing/abortion-access/README.md

 The map below shows the distance from the center of each county to the nearest abortion clinic.
 The steps to generate a nearest resource analysis using the data provided can be found [here](https://geodacenter.github.io/opioid-environment-toolkit/centroid-access-tutorial.html).
 ![county access](QGISmaps/accessCounty.jpg)

+The following map shows the number of clinics in each county per 1,000 women of reproductive age (15-49).

 ## Sources